apache/incubator-weex-site/source/tools/toolkit.md

 $ weex preview src/foo.vue
 ```

 The browser automatically opens the preview page and you can see the layout and effects of your weex page.
-If you have a [Playground](https://weex.apache.org/cn/playground.html) app in your mobile devices, you can scan the QR code at the opened page.
+If you have a [Playground App](https://weex.apache.org/cn/playground.html) in your mobile devices, you can scan the QR code at the opened page.

 Try the command below, you’ll preview the whole directory files.